 Where do we get your information: we receive contact details from various sources include directly from you, from third parties, and from public sources.
 We receive contact details from third party fundraising platforms (such as JustGiving) and event organisers (such as Kiltwalk) where you have given them permission to pass your contact details to STV Appeal and agreed that we can contact you.

-We receive business contact details from various sources including from other business associates, your business website, and from MINT (a database which holds company contact data provided by your organisation for B2B contact purposes).
+We receive business contact details from various sources including directly from you, from other business associates, your business website, and from MINT (a database which holds company contact data provided by your organisation for B2B contact purposes).

 What we need and why we need it: we need enough information to respond to your requests and to manage our relationship with you.
 We send you information about STV Appeal which you would generally expect to receive from us.
 We need contact data to communicate with you, communications data to respond to your requests, and we need marketing data to make sure we only send direct marketing communications where we have your permission (consent) to do so.
 For business contacts, we need contact details to check the relevant preference services before we communicate with you.